Sjofartsdirektoratet/Simulator/README.md

 ## Docker

 The repository includes a docker-compose file, which can be used for running a Fuseki server locally using docker.
-It loads ttl datasets during startup.
+It loads datasets from the "Dataset" directories during startup.

 ### Instructions